pagkly/Zed/Investopedia4/How the Double Declining Balance Depreciation Method Works.md

 Depreciation\=2×SLDP×BVwhere:SLDP = Straight-line depreciation percentBV = Book value at the beginning of the period\\begin{aligned} &\\text{Depreciation}=2\\times \\text{SLDP}\\times\\text{BV}\\\\ &\\textbf{where:}\\\\ &\\text{SLDP = Straight-line depreciation percent}\\\\ &\\text{BV = Book value at the beginning of the period}\\\\ \\end{aligned}

-Under the [[generally accepted accounting principles (GAAP)]](https://www.investopedia.com/terms/g/gaap.asp) for public companies, expenses are recorded in the same period as the revenue that is earned as a result of those expenses.1 Thus, when a company purchases an expensive asset that will be used for many years, it does not deduct the entire purchase price as a business expense in the year of purchase but instead deducts the price over several years.2
+Under the [[generally accepted accounting principles (GAAP)]](https://www.investopedia.com/terms/g/gaap.asp) for public companies, expenses are recorded in the same period as the revenue that is earned as a result of those expenses.1 Thus, when a company purchases an expensive asset that [[Will|will]] be used for many years, it does not deduct the entire [[Purchase Price|purchase price]] as a business expense in the year of purchase but instead deducts the price over several years.2

 Because the double [[declining balance method]](https://www.investopedia.com/terms/d/decliningbalancemethod.asp) results in larger depreciation expenses near the beginning of an asset’s life—and smaller depreciation expenses later on—it makes sense to use this method with assets that lose value quickly.